Kimco Realty (NYSE:KIM) Updates FY 2021 Earnings Guidance

 Kimco Realty (NYSE:KIM) updated its FY 2021 earnings guidance on Friday.
-The company provided EPS guidance of $1.360-$1.370 for the period.
+The company provided earnings per share guidance of $1.360-$1.370 for the period.
 The company issued revenue guidance of -.

-Kimco Realty (NYSE:KIM) last posted its earnings results on Friday, November 5th.
-The real estate investment trust reported $0.91 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.30 by $0.61.
-The firm had revenue of $368.00 million for the quarter, compared to analyst estimates of $281.88 million.
-Kimco Realty had a return on equity of 14.10% and a net margin of 79.68%.
-Kimco Realty’s revenue was up 43.4% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.25 EPS.
-On average, analysts anticipate that Kimco Realty will post 1.36 earnings per share for the current fiscal year.
+Several research analysts have issued reports on the stock.
+Wolfe Research assumed coverage on shares of Kimco Realty in a report on Thursday, September 23rd.
+They issued a market perform rating and a $24.00 target price for the company.
+Morgan Stanley boosted their target price on shares of Kimco Realty from $25.00 to $26.00 and gave the company an overweight rating in a research report on Thursday, August 19th.
+Truist upped their price target on shares of Kimco Realty from $23.00 to $25.00 and gave the stock a buy rating in a research report on Monday, August 30th.
+Truist Securities upped their price target on shares of Kimco Realty from $23.00 to $25.00 and gave the stock a buy rating in a research report on Monday, August 30th.
+Finally, BTIG Research reissued a hold rating on shares of Kimco Realty in a report on Sunday, September 26th.
+Three investment analysts have rated the stock with a hold rating and fifteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has an average rating of Buy and a consensus target price of $23.97.

-A number of equities analysts have recently weighed in on KIM shares.
-Stifel Nicolaus raised shares of Kimco Realty from a hold rating to a buy rating and boosted their price objective for the company from $25.50 to $27.00 in a research report on Monday.
-Wolfe Research began coverage on Kimco Realty in a report on Thursday, September 23rd.
-They set a market perform rating and a $24.00 price objective on the stock.
-BTIG Research reiterated a hold rating on shares of Kimco Realty in a research report on Sunday, September 26th.
-Morgan Stanley lifted their price target on Kimco Realty from $25.00 to $26.00 and gave the company an overweight rating in a report on Thursday, August 19th.
-Finally, Evercore ISI upgraded shares of Kimco Realty from an in-line rating to an outperform rating and increased their price objective for the stock from $24.00 to $26.00 in a report on Monday.
-Three investment analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has a consensus rating of Buy and an average price target of $23.50.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, December 23rd.
+Investors of record on Thursday, December 9th will be paid a $0.17 dividend.
+The ex-dividend date is Wednesday, December 8th.
+This represents a $0.68 dividend on an annualized basis and a yield of 2.94%.
+Kimco Realty’s payout ratio is 35.60%.

-In related news, CAO Paul Westbrook sold 4,000 shares of the firm’s stock in a transaction on Friday, November 19th.
+In other Kimco Realty news, CAO Paul Westbrook sold 4,000 shares of the firm’s stock in a transaction dated Friday, November 19th.
 The shares were sold at an average price of $23.81, for a total transaction of $95,240.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
 2.90% of the stock is currently owned by corporate insiders.

 Kimco Realty Company Profile